return to Forum Europe website

 Session 4: Convergence on NGNs: Innovation for future services and market disruptions

-With the market evolving rapidly this session will explore the other key players in the value chain such as media, broadcasters, and Internet/’over-the-top’ players.
+With the market evolving rapidly this session will explore the other key players in the value chain such as media, broadcasters, and Internet/’over-the-top’ (OTT) players.
 What are the regulatory, commercial and technological issues associated with such a convergence?
-What new products and services will be offered in the next generation world and how they will drive our user demand?
-Will fibre bring about 3D HD applications?
-With HD-3D-TV and 3D games as a recent driving force, which initiatives will ensure competition in the delivery of future services to drive innovation?
-How important will Cloud services be?
+What new products and services will be offered in the next generation world and how will they drive our user demand?
+Will fibre enable and carry 3D applications?
+With 3D displays soon to be used in the home for films and games, which initiatives will ensure competition in the delivery of future services, building on 3D displays, to drive innovation?
+How important is the Cloud to support new services?
 What incentives will foster the development of innovative services and how does telecoms and media regulation assist here?
 What is the role of satellite telecommunication in future converged networks?

 15:45 – 16:40